Akhilksajeev/Store-Sales-Analysis-Dashboard-using-Power-BI/README.md

 Utilized geospatial analysis to visualize sales and profit distribution by state.

- Key metrics such as total sales ($1.6M), profit ($175K), and  Implemented DAX functions for calculations of average delivery days.
+ Key metrics such as total, profit, and  Implemented DAX functions for calculations of average delivery days.

 Created visual representations of KPIs like segment-wise and sub-category sales to provide actionable business insights.